 - Photography students have access to one of the finest darkroom and studio facilities in New England.
 Our students work with professional equipment as early as their first year.
 Students get a hands-on experience with equipment ranging from manual 35mm film to digital SLR cameras, medium format Hasselblad and Mamiya cameras, as well as traditional 4x5 view cameras.
 The photography lab is equipped with two large group darkrooms and several individual darkrooms.
 There are also two digitally equipped professional commercial studios in which to learn and create.

 - Professional Communication students will produce professional text and will have the opportunity to be critiqued by experienced professionals throughout the program.

 - Game Design students will have access to a game library/lounge which will allow them to research, playtest, and experience games together on a variety of systems.
 The game design and development lab and game workshop room feature computers, tablets, and mobile device tools in multiple platforms for seminars and small group work.

-FALL 2020 UPDATE: The Department of Communications Media will provide in-person services Monday - Friday from 8am – 4:30pm in Conlon Hall, Room 237 for the Fall 2020 semester.
-Please contact Karen Valeri email@example.com or Samantha deManbey firstname.lastname@example.org for assistance.
-To make an appointment with Prof. Mary Baker, Department Chair, please email email@example.com.
+SPRING 2021 UPDATE: The Department of Communications Media will provide in-person services Monday to Friday from 8 a.m. to 4:30 p.m. in Conlon Hall, Room 237.
+Please contact Karen Valeri (firstname.lastname@example.org) or Samantha deManbey (email@example.com) for assistance.
+To make an appointment with Prof. Mary Baker, Department Chair, please email firstname.lastname@example.org.
 To make an appointment with a Communications Media or Game Design faculty member, please contact them directly.
-Contact information and office hours are listed below.
+Contact information and office hours are listed elsewhere on this page.